mpantoja314/ImageTagVER/README.md

 pip install numpy
 pip install matplotlib

-Step 4
+Step 2
-Download them and put them in a folder.
+Download files and place them in a folder.
 In a terminal type:
 python main.py